-Rachel Davison has been working in arts, media and entertainment for 15 years in the areas of content creation, public relations, events, copywriting, touring, artist management, and as a music journalist and editor.
+Rachel Davison has been working in arts, media and entertainment for 15 years in the areas of content creation, public relations, social media, events, copywriting, touring, artist management, and as a music journalist and editor.

 With a Bachelor of Communications majoring in Public Relations, she set up her own agency in 2017 to work with a variety of clients on their publicity and social media management and marketing.

 Rachel also collaborates with other agencies to work on specific projects she's interested in, and will bring in freelancers for her own projects as required.

 For 18 months between 2015-2016, Rachel worked as a PR & Communications Officer at the City of Perth – delivering specialist communications advice and promoting events and programs such as Winter Arts Festival 2016, Garage Sale Trail 2015, Urban Forest Plan, Sunday Sounds, Piazzarama, TRANSART and other public art initiatives.

 She was previously a freelance entertainment reporter for The West Australian newspaper’s Today section and Wire Mag, which included a weekly column; was Features Editor at X-Press Magazine, Editor of Drum Media Perth (now The Music), and has had her work published in magazines including triple j magazine, Dazed & Confused, Yen Magazine and Arts Hub.